DON GONYEA, Host:

-Dr. GEORGE WILLIAMS (President, The American Society of Retinal Specialists): There you go.
+GEORGE WILLIAMS: There you go.
 Down and left again.

 NEIGHMOND: Retinal surgeon George Williams examines a patient at William Beaumont Hospital in Royal Oak, Michigan.
 Williams is with the American Academy of Ophthalmology.
 He says the telescope won't work for patients who have had cataracts removed.

 WILLIAMS: Because in order to implant this device, we need to remove the natural lens or the cataract and then use a portion of the natural lens to position and support the telescope.

 NEIGHMOND: And for patients in the early stages of vision loss due to macular degeneration, Williams says medications are effective and a lot less invasive than the telescope.